ipfs/ipfs-blog/src/_blog/2023-07-rust-libp2p-based-ipfs-bootstrap-node.md

 # Summary

-Since 2023-07-13 one of the 4 IPFS bootstrap nodes is running [rust-libp2p](https://github.com/libp2p/rust-libp2p) instead of [Kubo](https://github.com/ipfs/kubo).
-We run both Kubo and rust-libp2p based IPFS bootstrap nodes to increase resilience against bugs and attacks.
-A bug or vulnerability is less likely to be in both Kubo and rust-libp2p than Kubo alone.
+Since 2023-07-13 one of the four IPFS bootstrap nodes is running [rust-libp2p-server](https://github.com/mxinden/rust-libp2p-server) instead of [Kubo](https://github.com/ipfs/kubo). rust-libp2p-server is a thin wrapper around [rust-libp2p](https://github.com/libp2p/rust-libp2p).
+We run both Kubo and rust-libp2p-server on IPFS bootstrap nodes to increase resilience against bugs and attacks.
+A bug or vulnerability is less likely to be in both Kubo and rust-libp2p-server than Kubo alone.
 Further we gain experience running large rust-libp2p based deployments on the IPFS network.

-TODO: Add UTC time as well?

 ![rust-libp2p bootstrap node establishing its first connections](../assets/2023-07-rust-libp2p-based-ipfs-bootstrap-node-connections-established.png)
-TODO: Make the graph UTC?

-# Bootstrap nodes
+# IPFS Bootstrap nodes

+_What is an IPFS bootstrap node?_

 > A Bootstrap Node is a trusted peer on the IPFS network through which an IPFS node learns about other peers on the network. [...]